al6x/micon/readme.md

 		end
 	end

-	# callbacks, we need to parse routes right after environment will be initialized
+	# callbacks, we need to parse routes right after environment is initialized
 	app.after :environment do
 		app[:router].parse '/config/routes.rb'
 	end

 	# dynamic components, will be created and destroyed for every request
 	class Request
 		register_as :request, :scope => :request
 	end